 4. Layer Your Lighting

-Layered lighting will give your rooms depth and warmth.
-It is not terribly complicated.
+Layered lighting will give your room depth, warmth, and it is not terribly complicated.
 Function, comfort, and style are easily achieved by using several lighting types instead of a single ceiling fixture that makes the room look dull and one-dimensional.

 Incorporate these three kinds of basic lighting: